artagnon/ibex/README.md

 ## Why another email client?

-Because existing open source clients don't even have feature parity with the Gmail web interface. ibex implements [Gmail IMAP extensions](https://developers.google.com/gmail/imap_extensions):
+Existing open source clients don't even have feature parity with the Gmail web interface (threading and search).
+Moreover, they require that all emails be downloaded in advance: this is a non-starter.
+Specifically, Mailr requires all emails to be downloaded first, IMAP support is an afterthought in Mailpile.

+ibex implements [Gmail IMAP
+extensions](https://developers.google.com/gmail/imap_extensions):

 1. Using X-GM-MSGID and X-GM-THRID, it groups individual emails into